adityakch/8-Bit-Chess/README.md

 - Include a move history feature
 - Add sound effects for moves and captures
 - Implement a game over screen with restart option

+## 🤝 Contributing
+- Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 🙏 Credits
+- Created with ❤️ by **Aditya Kch**
+- Chess piece Unicode characters from Unicode.org